While most people are aware of the biggest cause of cancer in the UK – smoking – many are unaware of the second biggest: being overweight or obese.

 The evidence linking bodyweight and cancer has been building for decades, with new evidence still emerging.

-Only a few months ago the International Agency for Research on Cancer (IARC) released a report saying there is now strong evidence linking bodyweight to even more cancer types than was previously thought.
+The International Agency for Research on Cancer (IARC) released a report saying there is now strong evidence linking bodyweight to even more cancer types than was previously thought.
 Bringing the total tally to 13 types of cancer.

 So where does this evidence come from, and just how does what someone weighs affect their risk of cancer?